mozilla/mobile-phonebook/README.md

 All you need is Python 2.6 or later, which is used to run scripts that talk to LDAP and cache the Phonebook contents as static files.
 The actual web app consists entirely of static files.

-## Usage ##
+## Caching The LDAP Phonebook ##

+This must be done before you can develop or deploy the app.

-* Create a file in the root directory of the repository called `config.json`.
+First, create a file in the root directory of the repository called `config.json`.
 Paste the following into it and edit as necessary:

 <pre>
     {